Panama Panama Travel Guide

 Coffee from Boquete (high-quality), Panamanian Rum (Ron Abuelo), Traditional "Pollera" Dolls.

-Handmade jewelry, clothing with traditional designs.
+Handcrafted jewelry, clothing with traditional designs.

 Luxury shopping malls (Multiplaza Pacific, Albrook Mall) feature international brands.
 Stylish shops in Casco Viejo have unique fashion, jewelry, and art.

 Shopping in Panama caters to all flavors and budgets.
-From unique artisan crafts that capture the local spirit to high-end global brands, a diverse retail scene awaits your discovery.
+From unique artisan crafts that capture the local spirit to high-end international brands, a diverse retail scene awaits your discovery.
 Remember to support local communities for authentic keepsakes.